 As you can imagine, starting a new business 15 years into a career is risky, complicated, and just plain scary.

-Fast forward 3 years and I find myself at a significant crossroads.
+Fast forward three years, and I find myself at a significant crossroads.

-After facilitating sessions to hundreds of participants, hosting a long list of episodes for my podcast series called Leading Beyond the Status Quo, and accumulating well over 100,000 views on my articles and curated content, an entrepreneur hunger to pursue my passion full-time is growing within me on a daily basis.
+After facilitating sessions for hundreds of participants, hosting a long list of episodes for my podcast series called Leading Beyond the Status Quo, and accumulating well over 100,000 views on my articles and curated content, an entrepreneur’s hunger to pursue my passion full-time is growing within me on a daily basis.

-Knowing that it will take something substantial to replace my current income, my next goal is producing leadership related shows for television networks.
+Knowing that it will take something substantial to replace my current income, my next goal is to produce leadership-related shows for television networks.

 Becoming a TV producer was my very first career choice before changing direction in my early 20s.

 Almost 20 years later, I am looking to connect the dots between my first love and newfound professional passion.

 With clarity of purpose and a burning desire to grow the GIVE Leadership Institute into a successful full-time business, the demons of self-doubt visit me frequently.

 Whether I am working on a treatment for a TV show, planning promotional tours, or developing strategic plans, these demons keep me awake at night and make me feel like I am crazy to think that I can succeed at doing what I love to do.